 Visit also the Cast Iron Art Museum

 Across the street from the NordArt is the so-called Eisenkunstguss Museum, a museum showing a vast collection of cast iron works.
 After extensive remodeling, the museum was reopened in 2016.
-A media guide navigates visitors through the exhibition that has many interactive features as well as hands-on stations.
+A media guide navigates visitors through the exhibition which has many interactive features as well as hands-on stations.

 The Eisenkunstguss Museum opens from Tuesday to Sunday between noon and 5 p. m.
 You can visit it for free with your NordArt ticket.
-Otherwise, the general admission fee is 5 €uros.
+Otherwise, the general admission is 5 €uros.

 Make Time for a Stroll Through Rendsburg and the Sculpture Park